 World Receiver (1997) sees Inoue on another iconic 90's ambient label - Instinct Records - and takes his gift for sound design to an even higher level of sophistication.
 Here the lines between music and sound collage have been completely dissolved and the music reveals extraordinary detail with each listen.
 Musical notes become environment; environment (urban and natural) becomes music.
 The techniques used sound like a refinement of those on Eno's album On Land (1982), reinterpreted with field recordings sourced from all around the globe.

 The self-titled Zenith (1994) is the sole album he made as a duo with genre-hopping New Yorker Carlos Vivanco.
 Despite Vivanco's contributions on MIDI guitar, it's not too far away from the classic Inoue sound with its panoramic drones and gorgeous soft-edged bleeps carried by simple pulses and drum loops.
 “Plexus Solaris” develops into one of the most weepingly pretty chord progressions in ambient electronica, while the beatless “Aura” meddles with the dark side in its long opening section before very gradually turning towards the light.
 Flowerhead (1995) is his most atypical release of this period, the strongest of several albums he recorded under name Datacide with electronic mischief-maker Atom Heart.
 Bathed in a slowly shifting purple haze of electronic clouds and urban environmental samples is an enticing mix of vaguely pop-sounding melodies, late 60's-style psychedelic jams, backwards guitar effects and sprinkles of light machine beats.

-The years following World Receiver find Inoue's albums moving ever deeper into abstraction and experimental sound, often at the expense of accessibility.
-Those are for his hardcore fans.
 Inland (2007) is an exception from this period, however, and is highly recommended.
 It marks his return to the Fax Records and contains his warmest and most tonal music since the mid-90's and finds his sampling genius blooming once again.